-Thursdays, 1:25 – 4:25 pm, Fall 2016
+Thursdays, 4 – 7 pm, Fall 2019

 Meets the Global Perspectives Theme and Honors Credit, 3 credits

-In this course, students will examine the fundamental challenges to addressing complex global health problems in the world’s poorest countries.
-Together, we will seek practical solutions at the nexus of human, animal, and ecological health.
-While there isn’t a single “right” solution to grand challenges, progress can be made through an interdisciplinary perspective with emphasis on ethical and cultural sensitivity, and on understanding their complexities.This exploration will help students propose realistic actions that could be taken to resolve these issues.
-This course will help students gain the understanding and skills necessary for beginning to develop solutions to this grand challenge.
+In this course, students will work in teams to examine the fundamental challenges to addressing complex global health problems in East Africa and East African refugee communities here in the Twin Cities.
+Together we will seek practical solutions that take culture, equity, and sustainability into account.
+In-field professionals and experts will be available to mentor each team, including Faith Nawagi who is based in Uganda.This exploration will help students propose realistic actions that could be taken to resolve these issues.
+This course will help students gain the understanding and skills necessary for beginning to develop solutions to global health issues.

 To learn more, please view the Fall 2017 course syllabus.